 Also referred to as "stress headaches", tension headaches are one of the most common types that people get with an estimated 3 million every year in the US.
 Tension headaches can range anywhere from mild discomfort to severe pain, and are usually fairly easy to treat.
 Tension headaches can be caused by mental or emotional stress, being overworked, poor quality or not enough sleep, or tightness in certain muscles.
 Often the muscle tightness is due to postural changes caused by the others.
 Tension headaches are considered episodic if you get fewer than 15 a month, and chronic if you get more than 15 per month.

 Who's at risk?
-Tension headaches generally start in the late teens and affects slightly more women than men at a 3:2 ratio.
+Tension headaches generally start in the late teens and affect slightly more women than men at a 3:2 ratio.
 So, pretty much any adult is at risk for tension headaches because the causes can be so varied and are usually associated with stress or muscle tension which is widespread and nondiscriminatory.

 Symptoms for tension headaches can include a dull ache usually on both sides of the head and/or neck, stiff or tight feeling of muscles in head or neck, tenderness in muscles of the head and neck, or the feeling of pressure along your forehead or the sides of your head.